-Since as over time the condition can lead to fatal internal organ malfunctions and serious medical conditions such as damaged blood vessels, heart diseases, stroke, brain damage, blindness and kidney failure.
-So it is imperative that a person diagnosed with hypertension ought to lower down his or her blood pressure to prevent internal organ damages and failures.
+Since as over time the condition can lead to fatal internal organ malfunctions and serious medical conditions such as badly damaged blood vessels, heart diseases, stroke, brain damage, blindness and kidney failure.
+So it is imperative that a person is diagnosed with hypertension ought to lower down his or her blood pressure to prevent potentially fatal internal organ malfunctions and failures.

 Furthermore, a hypertensive person may not know he has the condition as usually the condition displays little or no symptoms whatsoever except that when the blood pressure (BP) is very high in which some organ damages may have already occurred.
 This means your high blood pressure is creeping up on you stealthily and steadily thus escaping your detection until something bad happens.
-However, certain people may experience some form of symptoms such as mild headaches, some giddiness, redness in the face, feeling nausea, slight muscle twitching, perspiring profusely or having impaired vision.
+However, certain people may experience some form of symptoms such as mild headaches, some giddiness, flushing on the face, slight nausea, inconsequential muscle twitching now, perspiring for no reason or having blurred vision.

-Although middle aged people are more susceptible to getting high blood pressure, the disease can also afflict younger ones too.
+Although older people are more susceptible to getting high blood pressure, the disease can also afflict younger ones too.
 Despite the are many reasons why people develop high blood pressure, in many instances, it is simply hereditary in nature.
 That is to say if your parents have the condition, then you are more likely to have it too.
-It is also roughly estimated that around 10% of the people with the high blood pressure get it due to contributory medical conditions such as hormonal issues and kidney problems.
+It is also roughly estimated that around 10% of the people with the high blood pressure develop the condition from contributory medical factors such as hormonal imbalances and kidney disorder.

 Our BP is the pressure caused by the heart pumping to circulate blood all over the body.
 High blood pressure is thus a condition in which the blood is pumped at a higher pressure than what it normally should be.
-So the blood circulatory system is consistantly stressed under the abnormal pressure and as a result of this over a period of time, the blood vessels may burst and the internal organs are being damaged causing severe and even fatal organ failures and stroke.
+So the blood circulatory system is constantly under the abnormal pressure and as a result of this and over a period of time, the blood vessels may either burst or the internal organs are being damaged causing severe and even potentially fatal organ failures and stroke.

-It is estimated that around 35% of people between the ages of 30 to 65 years have developed high blood pressure although the percentages vary with various ethnicity and race.
+It is thought that about 35% of people between the ages of 30 to 65 years old have high blood pressure although the percentages vary with various ethnicity.
 In other words, racial discrimination by mother nature.

-Our blood pressure goes fluctuates all day long in response to our physical activities, general well being and emotional conditions such as stress and worries.
-So when checking your blood pressure, it has got to be in a condition when you are resting say around 3 times a day to get the average measurement.
-Blood pressure will also bump upwards if your sodium consumption is high or your blood vessels become more rigid due to the fat deposits in them or heavy smoking.
-Smoking, regular alcohol consumption, drug abuse and obesity can also lead to the unwanted elevation of your BP.
+Our blood pressure goes up and down all day long in the relation to our physical activities, general well being and emotional conditions such as stress and worries.
+So when checking your blood pressure, it needs to be done when you are resting say about 3 times a day so as to ascertain the average measurement for the day.
+Blood pressure will also jump upwards if your sodium intake is high or your blood vessels become hardened thus less flexible from the fat deposits in them or through heavy smoking.
+Regular alcohol consumption, drug abuse and being overweight can also lead to the unwanted elevation of your BP.

-A BP reading of 120/80mmHg is deemed to be at a healthy level.
+A BP reading of 120/80mmHg is deem to be normal and healthy.
 The number on the left is called the systolic pressure which indicates the pressure in the arteries when the heart is pumping.
-The next number is the diastolic pressure which indicates the blood pressure in the arteries when the heart is in a relaxed state in between the pumping actions.
-So it is important to keep your measurement at 120/80 and take steps to prevent it from rising above that.
+The next number is the diastolic pressure which shows the blood pressure in the arteries when the heart relaxed in between the pumping motions.
+So it is vital to keep your BP reading at 120/80 and take action to prevent it from increasing above that.

-Many affected people take high blood pressure lightly because there are almost no symptomatic manifestation and the affected people also seldom have uncomfortable feelings and as such, people do not bother much about it.
+Many people with the condition take their high blood pressure nonchalantly because there is almost no symptomatic manifestation of the disease and the affected people also seldom feel uneasy and as such, most people do not bother too much about it.
 This is where the silent lurking danger lies.
-Complacency such as this can lead to severe consequences and even death from kidney failure, sudden heart seizure and sudden stroke.
+Complacency such as this can lead to severe consequences and even death from kidney failure, sudden heart seizure and crippling stroke.

-As such, even if you are not stricken by the condition, you should check and measure your blood pressure at least a couple of times a year.
-Marginally elevated blood pressure may return to normal when you cut down on salt consumption, start exercising on a regular basis and lose weight for those who are obese.
+As such, even if you are not stricken by the condition, you should check and measure your blood pressure at least a couple of times each year.
+Marginally elevated blood pressure may return to normal when you cut down on salt consumption, quit smoking, avoiding alcoholic beverages, start exercising regularly and lose weight for those who are obese.

 1) Eat healthily – For those who are under medical supervision, do adhere to the diet plan of your medical professional.
 Stay away from foods which are high in sodium, cholesterol and saturated fat.
-Step up your consumption of fruits and vegetables.
-Also cut down on salt intake (have to emphasize this again).
+On the other hand, increase your consumption of fruits and vegetables.

-2) Avoid alcohol and don't smoke - Alcohol and smoking are linked to many diseases and hypertension is merely one of them.
+2) Avoid alcohol and don't smoke - Alcohol and smoking are linked to many dangerous diseases and hypertension is merely just one of them.
 So stop smoking and imbibe in alcohol less frequently and you may see a dip in your BP.

-3) Lose weight - Many obese hypertensive patients normalized their blood pressure simply by just losing weight.
-That is all it takes to get marginal high blood pressure down.
+3) Lose weight - Many obese hypertensive patients managed to bring down their blood pressure simply by just losing weight.
+That is all it takes to get marginal high blood pressure down for some people.
 Use this diet plan to lose weight effectively.

 4) Regular exercise – Just like with losing weight, regular exercise can also bring down your blood pressure not to say reaping the many health benefits that exercising regularly can do for you.
 Use this exercise plan to cure your blood pressure.